 Zverev trial ends without verdict in exchange for payment of fine

-A Berlin trial against Alexander Zverev on assault charges ended without a verdict on Friday, just hours ahead of his French Open semi-final match.
+A Berlin trial against Alexander Zverev on assault charges ended without a verdict on Friday, just hours before his win at the French Open to reach the final.

 The district court closed the trial after all parties agreed on a monetary fine of €200,000 ($218,000) for the Olympic tennis champion from Germany, €150,000 to the justice treasury and €50,000 to a charity.